nicolashahn/nicolashahn.github.io/_posts/2019-06-01-program-in-python-go-rust.md

 ### Go summary

-At a high level, my experience with Go (from both writing `diffimg-go` and my professional work) is that it's a programming language safer for large codebases than Python is.
-Due to the fact that the language is small and there aren't many ways to write the same thing, code ends up looking more uniform.
-Combine this with the static type system, and it really does make for a language that can comfortably scale to a huge codebase, and developers coming from a variety of other languages can quickly begin contributing idiomatic and understandable code.
-If I had to say what Go would be a replacement for, it'd probably be Java, not Python.
-It's a statically-typed language that can gracefully scale to "enterprise software"-sized codebases, but without the overly object-oriented paradigm and the boilerplate that comes with it.

-However, because its ability to abstract is fairly limited, it's not as _fun_ a language as Python is.
+My initial impression of Go is that because its ability to abstract is fairly limited, it's not as _fun_ a language as Python is.
+Python has more features and thus more ways of doing something, and it can be a lot of fun to find the fastest, most readable, or "cleverest" solution.
 Go actively tries to stop you from being "clever."
-I might even go as far as saying that Go's strength is that it's boring.
-In Python, there's several ways to do anything which allows for more "clever" solutions, and it won't complain if you want to do something that may be ill-advised.
-Since the language has more features and is dynamically typed, writing code can be significantly faster.
-Because of this, Python is an excellent prototyping language, but it's also been proven to scale to support enormous applications such as Dropbox (with the help of optional static typing through [mypy](http://mypy-lang.org/)) and Youtube.
-It will almost never be as performant as Go, though if most of the work in your Python code [is being done by C](https://docs.python.org/3/extending/building.html), things get more complicated.
+I might even go as far as saying that Go's strength is that it's *not* clever.

+Its minimalism and lack of freedom are constraining as a single developer just trying to materialize an idea.
+However, this weakness becomes its strength when the project scales to dozens or hundreds of developers - because everyone's working with the same small toolset of language features, it's more likely to be uniform and thus understandable by others.
+It's still very possible to write bad Go, but it's more difficult to create monstrosities that more "powerful" languages will let you produce.

+After using it for a while, it makes sense to me why a company like Google would want a language like this.
+New engineers are being introduced to enormous codebases constantly, and in a messier/more powerful language and under the pressure of deadlines, complexity could be introduced faster than it can be removed.
+The best way to prevent that is with a language that has less capacity for it.

-While I can definitely recommend Go for build a large, scalable, robust system with many developers from many backgrounds, I have little desire to use it for my personal projects.
-It doesn't spark joy for me the way Python does.
+With that said, I'm happy to work on a Go codebase in the context of a large application with a diverse and ever-growing team.
+In fact, I think I'd prefer it.
+I just have no desire to use it for my own personal projects.

 ## Enter Rust